-To make it easier for veterans to leverage their military medical training to become physician assistants, HRSA is giving priority in physician assistant education grant awards to universities and colleges that support veterans.
+To make it easier for veterans to leverage their military medical training to become physician assistants, HRSA is giving additional review points to physician assistant education grant program applicants that can demonstrate strategies that help veterans enter, succeed in and graduate from their education programs.

 The first class of physician assistants, in 1965, was composed of former U.S. Navy hospital corpsmen.
 The curriculum was based in part on training programs for physicians in World War II.

 Today, there are about 81,000 PAs in the U.S. and employment of physician assistants is expected to grow rapidly.
-Physician assistants deliver care in nearly one in ten visits to community health centers.
+Physician assistants deliver care in nearly one in 10 visits to community health centers.

 Learn more: Helping Veterans Become Physician Assistants